Ruben Cantu: Police revive investigation after Cantu shoots off-duty officer

 According to Juan Moreno, consistent with police records, he was visited by police in the hospital the day after the shooting.
 But, due to the severity of his wounds, he was unable to speak and could barely move.
 Five days later, in a second interview, Moreno was shown several photos.
 Cantu's photo was not included, and Moreno did not identify any of the people shown in the photos.
 On December 16, detectives visited Moreno a third time and showed him another array of five photos, including one of Ruben Cantu, who lived across the street from Moreno's job site where the crime occurred.
 He did not identify Ruben or anyone else from the photos shown to him during that police interview.

 The case went cold, and no suspect was arrested.
 About four months after the robbery-murder, Cantu shot Joe De La Luz, an off-duty, plainclothes police officer, at the Scabaroo Lounge, a bar near Cantu's home.
 According to Cantu, the officer threatened him, revealing his concealed weapon, provoking Cantu (who was also armed) to fire at De La Luz, whom he did not know was a police officer.
 According to De La Luz, he was shot four times by Cantu despite no provocation.

-The case against Cantu for the barroom shooting had to be dropped as police had illegally searched Cantu's home, rendering the case unprosecutable.

-Officer De La Luz survived the shooting, and a friend of his who worked homicide, Sgt.
-Bill Ewell, decided to reopen the murder investigation against Ruben Cantu immediately.
-On the following day, Sgt.
-Ewell sent an investigator to Juan Moreno a fourth time, showing Cantu's photo and four others.
-Again, Juan Moreno did not identify Cantu as one of his attackers.
-But he did provide Cantu's name.
-One day later, a third homicide detective picked up Moreno (an undocumented immigrant from Mexico at the time), drove him to the police station, sat him down, and showed him the same group of photos that included Cantu.
-On that third attempt, Moreno positively identified the photo of Cantu as being one of his attackers.

-Years later, Moreno said that the person who shot him had very curly hair and that he was never shown a photo of the real shooter.